Falguni-M/CI-CD_with_Machine_learning/README.md

 ![job2 2](https://user-images.githubusercontent.com/52490743/82749481-269b8300-9dc7-11ea-99e0-a05a3629036c.png)

+This will first check the model and will start the container accordingly.
 Now click on post build actions and click on editable Email and type in your Email address, but first configure Email Notification in Jnekins.

 #### Configure Email notification in jenkins :